-Oral Cancer Exam
+Oral Cancer Diagnoses

 According to the American Cancer Society, over 30,000 cases of oral cancer are diagnosed each year, with over 7000 of these cases resulting in the death of the patient.
 Fortunately, oral cancer can be diagnosed with an annual cancer exam provided by Drs.
-Stehle, Tanner and Gordon.
+Stehle and Gordon.
 If caught early, oral cancer can be effectively treated.

 Oral cancer is a pathologic process, which begins by producing no symptoms making it hard to recognize without an exam.
-There are many types of oral cancer, including teratoma, adenocarcinoma and melanoma.
+There are many types of oral cancer, including teratoma, adenocarcinoma,and melanoma.
 The most common form of oral cancer is malignant squamous cell carcinoma, which typically originates in the lip and mouth tissue.
-There are many other places in which oral cancers occur, including: the tongue, salivary glands, throat, gums, and face.
+There are many other places in which oral cancers occur, including the tongue, salivary glands, throat, gums, and face.

 What to Expect

 The oral cancer examination is completely painless.
 Drs.
 Stehle and Gordon will look for abnormalities and feel the face, glands, and neck for unusual bumps.
 Some of the signs that will be investigated are red patches and sores.
 Red patches on the floor of the mouth, or the front of the tongue, and bleeding sores that fail to heal can be indicative of cancerous changes.
 Leukoplakia is a hardened white or gray, slightly raised lesion that can appear inside the mouth, and maybe cancerous.
 Signs of these will be examined as well.
 Finally, soreness, lumps or the general thickening of tissue anywhere in the throat or mouth can signal pathologic signs and will be examined.